 Once you’re comfortable with your home’s appearance, it’s time to take the pictures that will appear in your listing.
 Studies have shown that the pictures were the most important thing potential buyers looked at, so you want to get this right.

-Here are some tips for taking good pictures:
+Below are tips for taking your own photos.

 Too much light can cause glares